Specific Research Areas:

 Mammalian vision, development of sensory systems

 The mammalian brain is composed of a rich mosaic of regions that vary in their cyto- and chemo-architecture, anatomical connectivity, and functional response properties.
 This complex architecture supports perception, but it also reflects perception – it is shaped by our experience of the world.
 How does our environment guide neural development, and how does the emerging neural architecture support perception and behavior?
-Our research combines neuroimaging, behavioral psychophysics, and electrophysiology to understand how intrinsic and experience-driven processes interact throughout development to shape brain organization and behavior.
+Our research combines neuroimaging, visual psychophysics, and electrophysiology to understand how intrinsic and experience-driven processes interact throughout development to shape brain organization and behavior.
 Our current focus is on neural development supporting visual object recognition across mammalian species.

-Professor Michael Arcaro will be considering new graduate students for admission for Fall 2021.
+Professor Michael Arcaro will be considering new graduate students for admission for Fall 2022.